spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 such as csv, may end up exporting multiple files.
 See the sections below for format specific intricacies.

-When opened for the first time Specification editor looks like in the figure below.
+When opened for the first time Specification editor looks like in the image below.
 The window is tabbed allowing multiple specifications to be edited at the same time.
 Each tab consists of dock widgets which can be reorganized to suit the user's needs.
 The 'hamburger' menu on the top right corner gives access to some important actions such as *Save* and *Close*. *Undo* and *redo* can be found from the menu as well.
+There is also a *Duplicate* option which creates a new tab in the spec editor that is otherwise the same but has no name and is missing the database url under *Preview controls*.
+This is handy if you want to create a new Exporter specification using an existing template instead of always starting form the beginning.

 .. image:: img/exporter_specification_editor.png
    :align: center